RohanPursuit/FirstDiscordBot/README.md

 ```

-Keep your token safe by keeping it in .env and add file name to .gitignore(this is to keep your token safe from prying eyes)
+Keep your token safe by keeping it in .env and add file name to .gitignore(this is to keep your token safe from prying eyes 👀)

 Now, It's time to code your bot.